A Raspberry Pi NAS (Network Attached Storage) is the perfect way to have files available to anyone within your local network.

 sudo mkdir /media/NASHDD1/share

 Setting up the Raspberry Pi Samba Server

-In this part we will download and install the samba package so we can have a Raspberry Pi samba server up and going.
-If you want more information on the package and it’s documentation you can check out the Samba website.
+In this part, we will download and install the samba package so we can have a Raspberry Pi samba server up and running.
+If you want more information on the package and its documentation you can check out the Samba website.

 sudo apt-get install samba samba-common-bin